GUDHI/gudhi-devel/src/python/doc/installation.rst

 Threading Building Blocks
 -------------------------

 `Intel® TBB <https://www.threadingbuildingblocks.org/>`_ lets you easily write parallel C++ programs that take full advantage of multicore performance, that are portable and composable, and that have future-proof scalability.

-Having Intel® TBB installed is recommended to parallelize and accelerate some GUDHI computations.
+Having Intel® TBB  (version 20.19.7 or higher) installed is recommended to parallelize and accelerate some GUDHI computations.

 Run time dependencies
 =====================